 Do I need any extra safety equipment?

-If you are firing just metal clays and you are putting items into and removing them from a cold kiln then you do not need any extra safety equipment.
+If you are firing just metal clays and you are putting items into and removing them from a cold kiln then you do not need any extra safety equipment apart from the expected insulated gloves and safety glasses.
 However, if you are trying other techniques using the kiln, extra safety equipment may be needed (this is detailed in the instruction manual).

 Does the door lock when the kiln is mid program?